UBC-MDS/DSCI-532_2024_1_TBtracker/README.md

     ```

     This command will start the application.
 Follow any on-screen instructions to access it in your web browser.
+    By default, you will see `Dash is running on http://127.0.0.1:8000/`.
+So just copy and paste the URL into your browser.

 By following these instructions, users will be able to set up and run the **Global Tuberculosis Tracker** application locally, ensuring they have all the required dependencies installed through the Conda environment named `TBtracker`.